JeremiahKaren/35percent.github.io/letter.md

 #Remedying the failure
 The Council makes the further claim that the Secretary of State has _"failed to identify in what respects the Council’s actions had fallen short of “reasonable steps” or what further steps were needed to remedy the failure he concluded existed."_

-But the Secretary of State's decision letter is clear on what steps are necessary for the Council to take:
+However, the Secretary of State's decision letter is clear on what steps are necessary for the Council to take:

 >_"He considers that potentially there is a good opportunity for the Council to work positively with the remaining leaseholders to alleviate the negative aspects he has highlighted above with a view to resubmitting an Order in due course."
 (DL 36)_